Share This Article

 Is it normal to be scared of loud noises?
 You’d be surprised at the number of people who have a severe reaction to an ear-splitting noise.
 This condition can be manifested by people of any age group.

 While this phobia is more common in children, adults aren’t immune to it either.
 Like any stimuli, loud noises are likely to get a reaction from small children.
 Luckily, they soon learn to cope with unexpected noises.
-If a child’s fear goes on for half a year or more, look for professional help.
+If a child’s fear goes on for half a year or more, seek professional help.

 Some people feel embarrassed to have this phobia.
 It can be hard to explain why you are terrified by everyday sounds, no matter how loud.
-Sufferers of Phonophobia may hesitate to confide in their loved ones or even doctors.
+Sufferers of phonophobia may hesitate to confide in their loved ones or even doctors.

 What Causes the Fear of Loud Noises?

 Have you ever wondered, “Why do loud noises give me anxiety?”
-While it is not possible to determine the exact cause of this phobia, certain factors make you prone to developing it.
+While it is not possible to determine the exact cause of this phobia, certain factors make you more prone to developing it.

 Some studies suggest that mental health issues like anxiety are associated with phobias.
 It may also be due to genetic factors as people who have a family history of phobias are prone to developing this condition.